-- P!nk's song "Dear Mister President" (which was aimed at Bush, not the current president).
+- P!nk's song "Dear Mister President," which was aimed at George W. Bush.
 For some reason, it received no airtime in this country while Bush was in office, but was immensely popular overseas.

 - Green Day's American Idiot, and "Holiday" and the title track in particular, were heavily critical of the George W. Bush government.